-Don’t let the fear of never making it out alive deter you, but you might want to keep your cellphone handy anyway, just in case you need to phone emergency services to get yourself choppered out of there.
+Don’t let the fear of never making it out alive deter you, (although you might want to keep your cellphone handy, just in case you need to phone emergency services to get yourself choppered out of there).

 And for ideas on making the corn maze even more thrilling: Headed into a corn maze?
 3 ways to ramp up the adventure (plus some survival tips)

 Open 10 a.m. to 6 p.m.
 Saturday and Sunday through Oct.
 31, 2015.
 Also open 10 a.m. to 6 p.m.
 Oct.
 12 (Columbus Day).

 A six-acre labyrinth of twists, turns and dead ends carved through stalks over your head!
 Most maze-goers spend on average an hour trying to maneuver their way out of the mind-boggling puzzle.
 No worries though, the maze is designed in two phases for an early exit halfway. $9 per person (2 and under free) includes everything on the farm, including hayride. $7 per person (2 and under free) on Fridays from 9 a.m. to 2 p.m.

 295 Buckfield Road (Route 117), Turner

 207-225-3455 | www.rickerhill.com

 Take advantage of the corn maze, hay maze, full bakery and farm market store.
 You can also pick your own pumpkins and apples and take a self-guided tour through the cranberry bog.